The Sonora 2022 Certified Farmers’ Market

 Don’t let these pass you up!

 Still lots of fresh baked gourmet foods and coffees, cheese and honey.
-So much to choose from, if you have a sweet tooth too.

 Top Ten Reasons Why Shopping at a Farmers’ Market is Better